-History of Christmas Island possibly started some 60 million years ago, when undersea volcano rised above the surface of ocean and coral atoll formed around it, depositing limestone.
-Some 20 million years ago this mount and atoll started to sunk slowly and corals busy worked to grow new layers of limestone in order to stay in shallow water.
+History of Christmas Island possibly started some 60 million years ago, when an undersea volcano raised above the surface of the ocean and a coral atoll formed around it, depositing limestone.
+Some 20 million years ago this mount and atoll started to sink slowly and corals busy worked to grow new layers of limestone in order to stay in shallow water.

 Phosphates and space flight

-Although major part of the island is covered with primeval forest, in many locations there were mined phosphates, built roads, forest has been transversed by straight tracks.
-Rich deposits of phosphates were discovered in 1887 and in 1899 in several parts of island started phosphate mining and it continues since then.
+Although a major part of the island is covered with primeval forest, in many locations there were mined phosphates, and built roads, and the forest has been transversed by straight tracks.
+Rich deposits of phosphates were discovered in 1887 and in 1899 started phosphate mining and it continues since then.
 But nowadays there is not allowed to clear any more rainforest for mining operations.

-In 2001 Australian – Russian consortium announced that here will be developed Asia Pacific Space Centre and by late 2003 the first launch of space satellite will take place.
-It seemed that in this way Australia would play active role in increasing Asian space activities.
+In 2001 Australian – Russian consortium announced that there will be Asia Pacific Space Centre and by late 2003 the first launch of the space satellite will take place.
+It seemed that in this way Australia would play an active role in increasing Asian space activities.

 Rainforest of Christmas Island has the highest diversity of land crabs in the world.
 Crabs in many ways are the dominating animals on this island and there is no other forest in the world with crabs as dominating species.

-In total here are known some 20 species of land crabs besides some 160 species of "common" crabs living in reefs and shallows around the island.
-Land crabs have evolved from sea crabs and are living either in a beach, in freshwater streams or in the shade of rainforest.
-Especially unusual are the latest – these crabs are scavenging the ground of rainforest looking for fallen leaves, fruits, saplings.
-Their droppings serve as fertilizer, burrowings aerate the soil, their feeding habits decide the build of forest structure.
+In total there are known some 20 species of land crabs besides some 160 species of "common" crabs living in reefs and shallows around the island.
+Land crabs have evolved from sea crabs and are living either on a beach, in freshwater streams, or in the shade of rainforest.
+Especially unusual is the latest – these crabs are scavenging the ground of rainforest looking for fallen leaves, fruits, and saplings.
+Their droppings serve as fertilizer, burrowings aerate the soil, and their feeding habits decide the build of forest structure.

 Most famous crab of the island is Christmas Island red crab Gecarcoidea natalis – dominating animal species in forest, endemic species met only on this island.

-In total on island live 50 – 100 million of these crabs what represents unprecedented density of land crabs in the world.
-As early settlers have not reported about unusual numbers of these crabs, it is possible that their number increased after extinction of it’s natural enemy – Maclear’s rat (Rattus macleari).
-In the 19th century these rats were everywhere on the island but went extinct in the early 20th century after the invasion of black rat and epidemics.
+In total on the island live 50 – 100 million of these crabs which represents an unprecedented density of land crabs in the world.
+As early settlers have not reported unusual numbers of these crabs, it is possible that their number increased after the extinction of its natural enemy – Maclear’s rat (Rattus macleari).
+In the 19th century, these rats were everywhere on the island but went extinct in the early 20th century after the invasion of black rats and epidemics.

-One of the impressive sights not only for Christmas Island but for whole world ir yearly migration of red crabs.
-It seems that migration takes place in the time when there is least difference between low and high tides – then it is safer to lay eggs.
-Migration starts on plateau, lasts up to 18 days.
+One of the impressive sights not only for Christmas Island but for the whole world is the yearly migration of red crabs.
+It seems that migration takes place in the time when there is the least difference between low and high tides – then it is safer to lay eggs.
+Migration starts on the plateau and lasts up to 18 days.
 Crabs gather in broad columns and repeat the same route each year.
-They prefer to go in early morning or late afternoon – to avoid direct sunlight.
+They prefer to go in the early morning or late afternoon – to avoid direct sunlight.
 The biggest danger to them is direct sunlight and heat.

 Latest crab migration was ongoing in late October – early December 2010.

-To save the crabs, on the roads there have been developed special crab crossings and plastic walls, funneling them to these crossings.
+To save the crabs, the roads have special crab crossings and plastic walls, funneling them to these crossings.
 But there is another deadly enemy – invasive Yellow Crazy Ant (Anoplolepis gracilipes).
 It is the main reason why the number of red crabs is decreasing, although numerous other species of introduced animals are changing the ecosystem too.
-Since 2000 there is on-going extermination of the supercolonies of crazy ants all over the island, decreasing their number by 99%.
+Since 2000 there is ongoing extermination of the supercolonies of crazy ants all over the island, decreasing their number by 99%.

 Other forest crabs

-Many of the land crabs live near the sea, in beaches.
+Many of the land crabs live near the sea, on beaches.
 But Christmas island has several more species of land crabs living in forests.